amvzenn/Dual-Mode-Extension/README.md

 * 🔄 Animated iframe transitions and background
 * 🧼 Custom scrollbars, shadow effects
 * 🗑️ Clear history and cookies by domain
+* 👽 All redirects open within the iframe/popup itself.

 ---